 At Woodlea Junior School, we have the vision that children will enjoy and understand the importance of Physical Education.
 We hope to give children the knowledge of skills and games that they can take forward into their later life.
 We aim to do this through quality first teaching and the opportunity to challenge themselves to be the best that they can be.

 Promoting a healthy and active lifestyles is a priority a Woodlea Junior School.
 As a school, we aim to foster a love of physical activity and its importance in living a healthy active lifestyle.
-We want to give our pupils the opportunity to enjoy physical activity and give them the chance to be competitive both with themselves and their classmates.
-We aim for as many children as a possible to be able to represent Woodlea Juniors as possible.
+We want to give our pupils the opportunity to enjoy physical activity and give them the chance to be competitive both with themselves, classmates and pupils from other schools.
+We aim for as many children as a possible to take part in wide variety of extra curricular sporting activities.
+This will give them the opportunity and skills needed to represent Woodlea Juniors in inter- school competitions.
+It will also encourage them to join sports clubs outside school.

 In line with the Association for Physical Education's outcomes for high quality PE, our curriculum embeds the qualities such as; fair play; communication and team work.
 These are skills that our children are able to transfer throughout the curriculum.
 PE lessons we deliver provide our children with a confident understanding of basic skills in year three developing to a competent understanding of tactical awareness in year six.
 During our PE lessons (gymnastics and dance), we make links to wider curriculum topics such as the Stone Age, Greeks and Romans.